Tvoja tvár znie povedome: Voting

 The contestants are awarded points from the judges (and each other) based on their singing and dance routines.
 The points go from 1 to 8, with 8 being the judge's favorite of the night.
 After that, each contestant gives 5 points to a fellow contestant of their choice (known as "Bonus" points).
 The judges' score is combined with the "Bonus" points.

 Cast

 Presenter

-Martin Pyco Rausch as presenter on every episode.
-In Season 5, Martin Pyco Rausch was replaced with Martin Nikodým.
+Table of presenter of Tvoja tvár znie povedome: